dbmrq/Dotfiles/home/.hammerspoon/README.md

 ## [winman.lua](https://github.com/dbmrq/dotfiles/blob/master/home/.hammerspoon/winman.lua)

 Awesome window management.
-My goal is being able to do as much as possible while memorizing as few hotkeys as possible. `⌃⌥⌘` + `hjkl` allow me to easily organize windows in halves and thirds.
+My goal is being able to do as much as possible while memorizing as few keyboard shortcuts as possible. `⌃⌥⌘` + `hjkl` allow me to easily organize windows in halves and thirds.
 When they overlap, they're automatically cascaded.
+It' also easy to chose your own keyboard shortcuts.
+To install just copy the `winman.lua` file to your `.hammerspoon` directory and add `require "winman"` to your `init.lua` file.

 Shortcut | Effect
 -------- | --------------------------------------------------------